Serious-Fin/ai-solver/frontend/README.md

 ### Launch locally (without Docker containers)

 To run the project locally UNIX environment is needed.
 If you have a Mac or Linux PC, then it will work.
-Windows users should download [https://learn.microsoft.com/en-us/windows/wsl/install](Windows Subsystem for Linux).
+Windows users should download [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

 Clone the project locally: